ashooner/exsl_function_manager/README.markdown

 #EXSL Function Manager
+Version 0.5

 ##Status
-This is currently alpha.
-This should function, but I'm not finished with documentation or testing.
+This is currently beta.

 ##Synopsis
 This extension provides a delegate that allows other extensions to register php functions with Symphony's XSLTProcessor object.
 It also provides a stream to an XSL document that declares these functions using EXSL:function.